viswa15/HealthCare-Pro/README.md

 ---

-Built with ❤️ using React, TypeScript, and Tailwind CSS
+Built using React, TypeScript, and Tailwind CSS